gradle/gradle/design-docs/dependency-management.md

     - Inform that the module version was not found, if not.
 Present some candidates which might match the selector, by listing the groups and modules.
 - Typo in repository configuration:
     - Inform which URLs were used to locate the module and versions
-    - Inform about a missing meta-data artifact
+    - Inform about a missing metadata artifact
 - ~~No repositories declared~~

 Handle the following reasons why a given artifact cannot be found: